 Today’s easy Greek salad recipe is my favorite version.

 It has the best Greek salad dressing and heaps of colorful veggies.

 The simple Greek salad ingredients are *mostly* traditional, with two deviations:

 - Romaine.
 I like my Greek salad ingredients with lettuce, there I said it.
 Call it “Mediterranean Greek salad” instead if you must.

 - Capers.
 While optional, their brininess gives the salad an additional dimension of depth.

 - Romaine.
-While not traditional, I love adding some romaine lettuce to my salad.
+While this ingredient is not an element in traditional Greek salad, I love adding some romaine lettuce.
 It helps make it a little more satisfying, adds crunch, and gives the dressing something to cling to.
 Plus, romaine is packed with vitamins, fiber, and calcium.

 - Red Onion.
 Adds a bite to the salad.
 Soak it in water first to take away a little of the harshness.

 - Cucumber.
 Refreshing, crunchy, and hydrating.